MicrosoftDocs/Viva/Viva/engage/eac-key-admin-roles-permissions.md

 ---
-title: "Key admin roles and permissions in Viva Engage"
+title: "Assign admin roles and permissions in Viva Engage"
 description: "Describes roles and permissions for admins in Viva Engage." ms.reviewer: ethli ms.author: v-bvrana